Show Menu

 Git flow #

 The main branch is the latest and bleeding edge branch with all changes.
 Unstable releases are automatically created from this branch.
+New Pull-Requests should be made against the main branch.

 A release gets tagged from the main branch with the version name as tag name.